-Names, qualifications, experience, and special responsibilities (continued)
+Names, qualifications, experience, and special responsibilities

-Graham Baillie FAICD (Non-Executive Director) Experience and expertise Graham Baillie rejoined the Group as a Non-Executive Director on 26 August 2019.
+Graham Baillie rejoined the Group as a Non-Executive Director on 26 August 2019.
 Graham originally joined the Company in September 2007 as a non-executive Director and was appointed Chairman in May 2012, briefly serving as Managing Director for period December 2013 to June 2014 before returning to position of Chairman in July 2014.
 During this time, he saw the listing of JCurve Solutions Limited through Stratatel Limited.

 Graham is JCurve Solutions' majority shareholder through shares held by his family's superannuation fund.

 In 1994, Graham established Outsource Australia Pty Ltd (OSA) to provide "white collar" business process outsourcing (BPO) services to both the private and public market sectors in Australia.
 In his capacity as majority shareholder and Chief Executive Officer he developed the company nationally and internationally.
 Today OSA is known as Converga.
 Prior to this, Graham was with AUSDOC during its formative years through to its ultimate ASX listing in September 1993.
 In this time, he was not only integral to the development of the company throughout Australia but was also involved in establishing similar business operations in New Zealand, USA and United Kingdom.

-Directorships of other listed companies None.
-Former directorships of other listed companies None.
-Special responsibilities Member of the Audit and Risk Management Committee.
+Member of the Audit & Risk Management Committee.

-Martin Green BA (Hons) in Experience and expertise Martin Green joined the Group on 18 January 2021 as a Non-Executive Director.
+Martin Green joined the Group on 18 January 2021 as a Non-Executive Director.
 He has a strong corporate background having played a significant role in the private investment arm of Consolidated Press Holdings Pty Limited (CPH) for more than 10 years and subsequently Hong Kong where he set up CPH's operations.
 After leaving CPH, Martin has assisted in building and monetising technology and other businesses in Asia through his extensive corporate network.
 Martin is based in Hong Kong and holds a BA (Hons) in Accounting and Finance.
-Directorships of other None. listed companies Former directorships of other listed companies None.
-Special responsibilities Member of the Audit and Risk Management Committee and Member of the Remuneration Committee.